 Alfred Nicol’s most recent publication, from Wiseblood Books, is One Hundred Visions of War, a translation from the French of Julien Vocance (1878-1954).
 These poems, written in 1916 in the trenches of WWI, are among the first haiku written in the west.
 “One Hundred Visions of War is an essential addition to the history of modernist poetry,.” —Joseph Donahue, Duke University.

-Alfred Nicol’s most recent publication is a collaboration with the beloved poet Rhina P. Espaillat, titled Brief Accident of Light: Poems of Newburyport, from Kelsay Books (2019).
+Nicol’s collaboration with the beloved poet Rhina P. Espaillat, titled Brief Accident of Light: Poems of Newburyport, was published by Kelsay Books (2019).
 The book features illustrations by Kate Sullivan.